prpole/prpoleold.github.io/_posts/2016-10-12-semantic-analysis-of-one-million-gamergate-tweets.md

 broad semantic categories, derived from a hierarchy introduced in Roget's thesaurus, to detect the semantic content of social media trends.
-I will evaluate this method based on its ability to describe the content of the Twitter conversation marked by the \#GamerGate hashtag, which has notoriously led to harrassment and silencing of marginalized groups in the videogaming community.
+I will evaluate this method based on its ability to describe the content of the Twitter conversation marked by the &#35;GamerGate hashtag, which has notoriously led to harrassment and silencing of marginalized groups in the videogaming community.
 I will analyze the raw counts of these categories using a "bag of categories" model in which a bag of words derived from a bin of one thousand tweets is replaced with the categories that describe each word.
 After normalizing these counts according to the total number of words in each bin, I will calculate the linear correlation of each word category with the "WOMAN" category.
-Finally, I will evaluate the resulting correlations by comparing them with a control group of 1.6 million tweets gathered by Stanford's Sentiment140 group [-@sentiment140_sentiment140_2009].
+Finally, I will evaluate the resulting correlations by comparing them with a control group of 1.6 million tweets gathered by Stanford's Sentiment140 group (Sentiment140 2009).

 I expect this approach to yield a sense of how a certain topic is being discussed by identifying correlative categories, or in other words, categories